opensearch-project/documentation-website/_getting-started/search-data.md

 In OpenSearch, there are several ways to search data:

-- [Query domain-specific language (DSL)]({{site.url}}{{site.baseurl}}/query-dsl/index/): The primary OpenSearch query language that supports creating complex, fully customizable queries.
+- [Query domain-specific language (DSL)]({{site.url}}{{site.baseurl}}/query-dsl/index/): The primary OpenSearch query language, which you can use to create complex, fully customizable queries.
 - [Query string query language]({{site.url}}{{site.baseurl}}/query-dsl/full-text/query-string/): A scaled-down query language that you can use in a query parameter of a search request or in OpenSearch Dashboards.
 - [SQL]({{site.url}}{{site.baseurl}}/search-plugins/sql/sql/index/): A traditional query language that bridges the gap between traditional relational database concepts and the flexibility of OpenSearch’s document-oriented data storage.
-- [Piped Processing Language (PPL)]({{site.url}}{{site.baseurl}}/search-plugins/sql/ppl/index/): The primary language used with observability in OpenSearch.
+- [Piped Processing Language (PPL)]({{site.url}}{{site.baseurl}}/search-plugins/sql/ppl/index/): The primary language used for observability in OpenSearch.
 PPL uses a pipe syntax that chains commands into a query.
 - [Dashboards Query Language (DQL)]({{site.url}}{{site.baseurl}}/dashboards/dql/): A simple text-based query language for filtering data in OpenSearch Dashboards.

 ## Prepare the data

-For this tutorial, you'll need to index student data if you haven't done so.
+For this tutorial, you'll need to index student data if you haven't done so already.
 You can start by deleting the `students` index (`DELETE /students`) and then sending the following bulk request:

 ```json
 POST _bulk